-The larger 150 tph plant can also be utilised more completely in the proposed Phase 2 Mothae development plan, under which a second 150 tph module is designed to be installed in parallel to the Phase 1 plant to achieve the targeted 300 tph Phase 2 throughput.
+The larger 150 tph plant can be utilised in the proposed Phase 2 Mothae development plan, under which a second 150 tph module can be installed to achieve the targeted 300 tph throughput.